-The day-to-day maintenance (including currency, accuracy, content inclusion and quality control) of the PHC RIS website is done by the information and Website Coordinator, with help from the Information Systems Manager and Web Programmers.
-However, PHC RIS also have a Web Development Team, who meet to oversee and discuss major changes, projects and activities related to the PHC RIS website.Guidelines and protocols
+The day-to-day maintenance (including currency, accuracy, content inclusion and quality control) of the PHCRIS website is performed by the Website Coordinator, with help from the Information Systems Manager and Web Programmers.
+However, PHCRIS also have a web development team, who meet to oversee and discuss major changes, projects and activities related to the PHCRIS website.

 Some resources used to develop our criteria are:

-- Evaluation of Information Sources (last accessed 13 February 2012)
+- Evaluation of Information Sources (last accessed April 2013)

-- MEDLINEplus Guide to Health Web Surfing (last accessed 13 February 2012)
+- MEDLINEplus Guide to Health Web Surfing (last accessed April 2013)

-- MEDLINEplus Evaluating Health Information (last accessed 13 February 2012)
+- MEDLINEplus Evaluating Health Information (last accessed April 2013)

-- Evaluating Internet Health Information: A Tutorial from the National Library of Medicine (last accessed 13 February 2012)
+- Evaluating Internet Health Information: A Tutorial from the National Library of Medicine (last accessed April 2013)

 - Lehigh University Library (2002).
-Criteria for Evaluating Web Resources in Research Guide to Library and Online Resources (last accessed 13 February 2012)
+Criteria for Evaluating Web Resources in Research Guide to Library and Online Resources (last accessed April 2013)

 - Kim P, Eng T, Deering MJ, Maxfield A. (1999).
-Published Criteria For Evaluating Health Related Web Sites: Review (last accessed 13 February 2012)
+Published Criteria For Evaluating Health Related Web Sites: Review (last accessed April 2013)

 - Smith, Alastair G. (1997) Testing the Surf: Criteria for Evaluating Internet Information Resources.
-The Public-Access Computer Systems Review 8, no. 3
+The Public-Access Computer Systems Review 8, no. 3 (last accessed April 2013)

-All links contained in the PHC RIS website are also periodically checked to ensure accuracy.
+All links contained in the PHCRIS website are also periodically checked to ensure accuracy.